ArtofStrategy1/ArtofStrategy/README.md

    4. Name: phone_number | Type: text | Default Value: NULL.
    5. Click Save.

-B. EXAMPLE: CREATING A NEW PROMO CODE
+B. EXAMPLE: CREATING A NEW PROMO CODE (NOT IN USE)
    Use this workflow to add a new code to the `publicv2.promo_codes` table.

    Method 1: Using SQL (SQL Editor or Terminal)